SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

 In order to transfer files with SFTP, one must be able to connect with and authenticate against the remote SSH server.
 As a result, for the end-user to initiate a file transfer the following technical conditions must be met:

-- TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO
+- The destination provider must allow the ingoing SSH connection from the source provider
+- The source provider must allow the outgoing SSH connection to the destination provider
+- The user at the source provider must be able to connect to the destination provider as their corresponding user

-### RSync
+### rsync

-- Introduction to protocols
-  - Maybe something about how we came up with the protocols we will be discussing
-  - Talk about how these protocols are used normally
-  - SFTP
-    - Very common among already deployed HPC centers [citation needed]
-    - Provides common file access operations and is often included and enabled in most SSH server deployments.
-For example, the default OpenSSH server has SFTP enabled. ()
-    - Typically used via the `scp` command.
-    - Uses authentication and authorization from the pre-existing SSH server
-    - Single-threaded
-    - Has no built-in smart mechanism for determining which files are already present on the server.
-    - Compression available
-  - RSync
-    - Commonly uses authentication and authorization from the pre-existing SSH server
-    - Single-threaded
-    - Smart mechanism for determining differential transfers
+rsync is a utility made specifically for transferring and synchronizing files between systems. rsync is only capable of performing synchronization of files.
+Unlike SFTP, it performs checks to minimize the amount of data transferred.
+This includes checking if a file is already present by looking at basic attributes such as file size, modification timestamps and checksums.

+Similar to SFTP, it commonly uses SSH as the underlying transport protocol.
+As a result, it also inherits the security model of SSH.

+To use rsync between two providers, the following conditions must be met:

+- The destination provider must allow the ingoing SSH connection from the source provider
+  - Alternatively the native rsync protocol may be used
+- The source provider must allow the outgoing SSH connection to the destination provider
+  - Alternatively the native rsync protocol may be used
+- The user at the source provider must be able to connect to the destination provider as their corresponding user
-    - Requires an rsync executable at the remote side
+- rsync must be present at both the source and destination provider

-    - Compression available
-  - Globus Connect
+### Globus Connect

 - Globus connect server delivers file transfer and sharing capabilities between service providers
 - It requires an installation of the Globus Connect Server already present at the HPC provider
 - It supports a variety of data connectors and several protocols for data access
-    -
-- Example?